rubensousa/Carioca/docs/test-reports-android.md

 ```

 !!! note
+    Use different orders for your rules in case you have multiple of them and assign the lowest value to `TestReportRule`.
-    `order = Int.MIN_VALUE` ensures that the report rule starts before all other rules you have in your test suite.
+    This ensures that it starts before all other rules you have in your test suite.
+    Example: `@get:Rule(order = Int.MIN_VALUE)`

 This basic setup will achieve this out of the box: